chris-french/godot-steering-ai-framework/README.md

 # Godot Steering AI Framework

+__NOTE:__ This is a fork of the original project to work with Godot 4.1 dev.

 ![Project banner](./assets/banner.svg)

 This project is a framework to code complex and smooth AI movement in the [Godot game engine](https://godotengine.org/), in GDScript, using steering behaviors.
 It works in **both 2D and 3D games**.